-Capital budgeting techniques are utilized by the entrepreneurs in deciding whether to invest in a particular asset or not.
-It has to be performed very carefully because a huge sum of money is invested in fixed assets such as machinery, plant etc. The analysis is based on the stream of expected cash flows generated by using those assets and initial or future outlays required for acquisition of the asset.
-Such investment techniques or capital budgeting techniques are broadly divided into two criteria:
+The entrepreneurs utilize capital budgeting techniques in deciding whether to invest in a particular asset or not.
+It has to be performed very carefully because a huge sum of money is invested in fixed assets such as machinery, plant, etc. The analysis is based on two things: first, the stream of expected cash flows generated by utilizing the assets, and second, initial or future outlays expected for acquiring the asset.

-Discounting cash flow criteria has three techniques for evaluating an investment.
+Discounted cash flow criteria have three techniques for evaluating an investment.

 Net Present Value (NPV)

-Benefit to cost ratio presents the analysis in a proportion or ratio format.
-Here, just like in the NPV method, the present value of future cash flows is calculated and a ratio of this sum to the initial outlay is seen.
-If this ratio is more than 1, the project should be accepted and if it is less than 1, it should be rejected.
+It presents the analysis in a proportion or ratio format.
+Here, just like in the NPV method, the present value of future cash flows is calculated, and a ratio of this sum to the initial outlay is seen.
+If this ratio is more than 1, the project should be accepted, and if it is less than 1, it should be rejected.

-Non-discounting cash flow criteria have two techniques for evaluation of investment.
+Non-discounting cash flow criteria have two techniques for the appraisal of such investments.

 Accounting Rate of Return

 In this, we divide the total return from an investment by the average investment value.
 Another name for this technique is the return on investment.
 We can get all the data to execute this technique from the accounting statements.

 It is the oldest and simplest method of capital budgeting.
 It calculates the time it takes an investment to recover the initial cash outflow from an investment.